jhchoi0303/MadCamp_1/README.md

 ##### Made by Choi jihyun, Lee changjun in KAIST Madcamp

-#### Our Application consists of three tabs: Tab1, Tab2, Tab3; Tab1 is a Phonebook tab, Tab2 is a Gallery tab, Tab3 is is a Quiz tab.
+#### Our Application consists of three tabs: Tab1, Tab2, Tab3; Tab1 is a Phonebook tab, Tab2 is a Gallery tab, Tab3 is a Quiz tab.